InclineGames/You-RUNMAN---Privacy-Policy/README.md

-# You-RUNMAN---Privacy-Policy
-Privacy Policy for the game "You RUNMAN!".
+# You RunMan! - Privacy Policy

-This repository hosts the public Privacy Policy for games developed by Incline Games.
+This repository hosts the official Privacy Policy for **You RunMan!**, developed by **Incline Games**.

-Games
+## About

+This repository contains the Privacy Policy used for the Google Play release of **You RunMan!**.

+## Game

-You RunMan!
+- 🎮 You RunMan!

-Privacy Policy
+## Privacy Policy

-The latest Privacy Policy is available through GitHub Pages and is intended for use with Google Play distribution.
+The latest Privacy Policy is published using GitHub Pages and is intended for use with the Google Play Store.

-Contact
+## Contact

-Incline Games
+**Incline Games**

-Email: inclinegamestudio@gmail.com
+📧 Email: inclinegamestudio@gmail.com

+---

+© 2026 Incline Games.
+All rights reserved.